basephp/framework/README.md

 ## BasePHP Packages:
 *Extend a BasePHP Application by installing these packages:*

 **Components** are foundation packages that most **add-ons** will utilize.
-Components are not included with the vanilla BasePHP since they are not required for all projects.
+Components are automatically shipped in the install of BasePHP.

 |Package				                         |Type        |Description		             |
 |---				                             |---         |---		                     |